HMRC investigation? Let us help protect your interests

 Standard of living – does an individual have the means to finance his/her standard of living?
 Information will be gained in this regard from a variety of sources, giving HMRC details of property owned, cars, boats, bank accounts, horses etc. Although there will often be perfectly reasonable explanations as to how such assets may have been acquired it may not stop HMRC delving further.

-Clients often think they can outwit HMRC and stay one move ahead.
-However, they should be well aware of that most of the tricks which the unscrupulous businessman may try has been seen and dealt with by HMRC many times over and clients underestimate HMRC at their peril.
+People often think they can outwit HMRC and stay one step ahead.
+However, they should be well aware of that most of the tricks which the unscrupulous businessman may try has been seen and dealt with by HMRC many times over and they underestimate HMRC at their peril.

 Latest news & blogs…